Top 13 Web Application Penetration Testing Tools

 Pros

-• Can be integrated into the CI/CD pipeline.
+• It can be integrated into the CI/CD pipeline.

 • Ensure zero false positives through thorough manual vetting of scan results.